jeremygradisher/bootstrap-theme-test-phoenix/README.md

 Just a quick mock-up to figure out how to add a theme to a Rails app.
 This is using Bootstrap 5.2.3.

+Added the Theme but it still looks half broken.